Agent Development

 npm run dev

-Invoke the Agent Service
+Invoking the Agent Service

-Access via Command Line Using cURL
+Access via command line using cURL

 curl 'http://127.0.0.1:3000/v1/aibot/bots/ibot-myBot-botTag/send-message' \